 Many policies have buffer periods of up to 90 days – so the customer would need be out of work for three months before any payments are made.
 If it’s only a short-term absence, the policy would be useless.

-The UK’s banking regulator is the Financial Conduct Authority who have become so concerned with the way the lenders are investigating PPI claims that they have started a major inquiry into the high street banks to ensure they are following the regulations properly.
+The UK’s banking regulator is the Financial Conduct Authority who became so concerned with the way the lenders investigated PPI claims that they started a major inquiry into the high street banks several years ago to ensure they are following the regulations properly.
 So far no findings have been announced in relation to their thematic review.

 Further information on reclaiming PPI through a PPI claims company.